Better-HPC/auto-rest/docs/getting_started/running_prod.md

 When running Auto-REST in production, it is strongly recommended to deploy the generated server behind a reverse proxy.
 In additional to their many implicit benefits, modern proxies offer advanced configuration options that Auto-REST alone does not.
-This section highlights key features of Nginx that administrators should consider when deploying Auto-REST.
+This section highlights key features administrators should consider when deploying Auto-REST.
-It is not meant to replace the official Nginx documentation but to provide a useful starting point for configuration.
+Examples are provided as starting points for estting up the Nginx proxy.

 ## Enforcing TLS

-The following example demonstrates how to configure an Nginx proxy to enforce TLS.
+The following example demonstrates an Nginx configuration that enforces TLS.
+Unencrypted connections are prevented from accessing the API server and are redirected to a port requiring TLS encryption.
 It is assumed the API server is running on `http://localhost:8081` and SSL certificates are available under `/etc/ssl`.

 !!! example "Example: Redirecting to TLS"